 How to Roast Garlic in the oven (using whole heads of garlic or peeled garlic cloves).
 Roasting garlic transforms it!
 Spreadable, buttery, sweet, earthy, and complex it has a multitude of uses in the kitchen!
 And so many health benefits!
 Whole cloves can be stored in olive oil in the fridge for up to 10 days, or made into a paste, to add to soups, stews, sauces, dressings and mashes. #roastedgarlic #bakedgarlic #garlic #garlicbenefits #roastgarlic

-How to roast Individual Cloves of Garlic
+How to Roast peeled Garlic

 2. Toss generously with 2-3 tablespoons olive oil (and optional salt and pepper)